 - Store your organics container in a cool, shady spot when possible.
 Keeping the containers cool makes them less attractive to pests, and keeping the lids closed helps contain odors.

-- Freeze your food scraps in a paper bag and dispose of it the night before your service day.
+- Freeze your food scraps in a paper bag and dispose of them the night before your service day.

 - Line the bottom of your organics container with newspaper, food-soiled paper, or yard waste (grass, leaves, sticks, flowers, plants).